usplos/YawMMF/README.md

 You can use `MixedModelOptPower()` to optimize your model and then perform the power analysis at one time.

 You can use `contr.simple()` to set the contrast matrix of factor variables as simple contrast.

+You can use `MixedModelPlot()` to draw bar plot, interaction line plot, violin plus box plot, violin plus rawdata plot